About us

-For the past 100 years, Saco Bay (Biddeford Pool to Scarborough) has experienced catastrophic coastal erosion where over 30 homes and hundreds of feet of beach have been lost.
-This man-made environmental disaster has been caused by the erection of the Saco River Jetty at Camp Ellis, built by the United States Army Corps of Engineers (ACOE).
-Inadequate relief has been offered by the ACOE to remediate or rectify this devastating loss to homeowners, the municipalities involved, and the State of Maine.
+For the past 100 years, Saco Bay has experienced catastrophic coastal erosion, especially in Camp Ellis where 38 homes and hundreds of feet of beach have been lost.
+Originally formed as SOS Camp Ellis, we are still focused on the most erosive beach in Maine and perhaps far beyond.
+This man-made environmental disaster is caused by the construction of the Saco River Jetty at Camp Ellis, built by the United States Army Corps of Engineers (ACOE).
+Until recently, inadequate relief has been offered by the ACOE to remediate or rectify this devastating loss to homeowners, the municipalities involved, and the State of Maine.
 Had these losses been the result of a single storm, as opposed to a hundred years of losses from a man-made structure, there would have been immediate relief offered by the federal government to make all parties whole.
-This has not been the case, even when the ACOE admitted guilt stating the erosion was caused by the Jetty it built (Section 111 Study 2007).
+This has not been the case, even when the ACOE admitted guilt stating the erosion was caused by the Jetty it built.

-SOS Saco Bay will also provide a single, comprehensive location where all interested parties can go for information including studies - past and present - and updates on actions designed to restore our beaches.
+SOS Saco Bay provides a single, comprehensive location where all interested parties can go for information including studies - past and present - and updates on actions designed to make our coast more resilient.

 This problem is bigger than individuals, or just one community.
 We want to consolidate all interested parties and have a unified voice and message.
-Getting our beach back is not just a legal issue, it’s a political one as well.
-It is our belief that by coming together we will have a larger voice with the power of all our members behind us.
+It is our belief that by coming together we will have a louder and more influential voice.

 What we do

-We may request studies if information is lacking, but do not undertake them.
-We do not make policy, but we will comment on it.
-We do not initiate legal action, but will support and report on citizen-led lawsuits.
-We also do not endorse political candidates but we will call out those who support us; and be critical of those whose policies are counter to our aims.
+We do not make policy, but we will comment on it and we will be influencers.
+We do not endorse political candidates but we will praise those who support us; and be critical of those whose policies are counter to our aims.

 Who we Are